This add-on lets you display facets alongside supported WordPress blocks, in classic and block themes.

 A nested No Results block needs to be placed above the Post Template block, not below it.

-If the No Results block is nested in another block for some reason, its container needs to be placed before the Post Template block (or its container block if it is nested) in the block tree.
+In a WP Query Loop type block, if the No Results block is nested in another block for some reason, its container needs to be placed before the Post Template block (or its container block if it is nested) in the block tree.

 If this is not the case, the No Results block will not work and the Query Loop block will show the default no results message.
 Stand-alone (non-nested) No Results blocks can be placed before or after the Post Template block.